Life Saving Society Says Winter Drownings Are Preventable - PembinaValleyOnline.com

 "The immediate risk is you begin to panic in a very automatic sense; it's not necessarily something you can control.
 Your body begins to gasp for air and when it's gasping if you happen to be below the surface of the water that can spell a drowning incident happening right away."

 When participating in ice activities, Tordiffe says to come prepared.
-When hiking or skating to use trails that have been officially deemed safe, when snowmobiling or ice fishing, to wear a floater jacket, and whatever activity it is, tell people where you're going and don't go alone.
+When hiking or skating, use trails that have been officially deemed safe, and when snowmobiling or ice fishing, wear a floater jacket.
+As well, whatever activity it is, tell people where you're going and don't go alone.

 If you do see someone fall through the ice, your first instinct should be call 911, says Tordiffe.